rodrigopedra/force-csd-decorations/README.md

 - `~/.config/gtk-3.0/gtk.css`
 - `~/.config/gtk-4.0/gtk.css`

-> **DO NOT** copy and paste the sample file provided over your current `gtk.css` files.
+> **DO NOT** copy and paste the samples file provided over your current `gtk.css` files.

 Doing this might break any customization applied by a GTK+ Theme you might be using.

-Instead, compare your current `gtk.css` files' contents to the provided sample file.
+Instead, compare your current `gtk.css` files' contents to the provided sample files.

 > **Note:** the tweaks on the `gtk.css` might not work well for applications using other
 > GTK+ based toolkits, such as applications built with the elementary OS' toolkit.